Who We Are

 -

 SOLAR PUMPS AND STORAGE TANKS: It is not uncommon for a new borehole in Southern Africa to serve a vast territory and population.
-Due to the excessive use of the borehole, it usually is necessary to include a submersible pump powered by Solar panels and to have the water pumped into large storage containers to which the community can have all day and night access.
+Due to the excessive use of the borehole, it is usually necessary to include a submersible pump powered by solar panels and to have the water pumped into large storage containers to which the community has access, day and night.

 -